 Stuart is the author of Acting White (Yale Univ.
 Press 2010), a book on the history of education in the African-American community.
 Sandra Yamate of the Institute for Inclusion in the Legal Profession said, "This groundbreaking book is a must-read for anyone interested in diversity and inclusion issues."
 On The New Republic's website, John McWhorter called Stuart's work "the best race book of the year."

 Stuart has testified before the U.S. Commission on Civil Rights, and has been a panelist at major academic conferences, including AEFP, APPAM, the Harvard Program on Education Policy and Governance, and Stanford Law School.
 His academic work includes empirical analyses of school principals and of how school vouchers affect segregation.

-Stuart has a classical guitar album titled, "From Mozart to Tchaikovsky: A Classical Guitar Collection for Children," available on Amazon.
+Stuart recorded an album titled, "From Mozart to Tchaikovsky: A Classical Guitar Collection for Children," available on Amazon.

 Stuart and his wife Farah have six children, two of whom are adopted (one from Haiti).
-In his spare time, he enjoys reading, running, lifting weights (his PR deadlift is 515), and basketball.
-At age 13, he obtained the highest amateur radio license and was elected as the 250th member of a worldwide organization for people who can use Morse code at 40+ words per minute
+In his spare time, he enjoys reading, running, and basketball.
+At age 13, he obtained the highest amateur radio license and was elected as the 250th member of a worldwide club for people who can use Morse code at 40+ words per minute.